homezloco/ailang/README.md

 ### VS Code Extension

 1. Install the AILang extension from the VS Code marketplace
-2. Open any `.ail` file for syntax highlighting and IntelliSense
+2. Open any `.ail` file for syntax highlighting, diagnostics, and IntelliSense
 3. Use the command palette (`Ctrl+Shift+P`) to access AILang commands

+The extension provides:
+- Real-time diagnostics for missing parameters, type errors, and syntax issues
+- Code completion for AILang keywords and model parameters
+- Hover information for language elements
+- Formatting and snippet support

+For developers contributing to the extension, a comprehensive test suite validates all features including activation, diagnostics, completion, and hover functionality.

 ### Example: Simple Neural Network